Whether the component is enabled or not. This can be changed both programmatically and by the editor UI.

 Called whenever a new peer has just joined the multiplayer game.

-At this point, the peer is already in this.game.session.peers
+At this point, the peer is already in this.game.session.peers.

-is also set up and available.
+The peer.user is also set up and available.

 Note that you can't assume that a new peer necessarily means a new user: